maximilianochalub/maximilianochalub/README.md

 ## Hi there 👋

-Welcome aboard to my GitHub repo.
+Welcome aboard my GitHub repo.
 Here, you'll be able to check some of my work.

 - 💬 Nickname: Max/Maxi.
 - 🎓 BS in Information Systems (UNNE - ARG).